The Clean Marina program, especially responsible sewage and fuel management, helps protect our aquatic resources.

-We want you to have summer fun on our lakes and streams—and stay safe while you're doing it.
-Check out these 13 things you need to consider before you climb into your kayak, raft or canoe.
+We want you to have summer fun on our lakes and streams—and stay safe while doing it.
+Check out these 13 things to consider before climbing into your kayak, raft or canoe.

 Antique and classic boats harken back to the time when recreational watercraft with nicknames like “Little Funhouse” and “Eleanor” filled the Tennessee River.

 Marinas are home base for all the splashy boating lake fun of summer.
 When they go the extra mile to be environmentally sound, the good only gets better.

 Craving a beach vacation this summer, but don’t have the time or money to make it happen?
 A lazy waterside getaway may be closer than you think.

 Summer temperatures may be on rise through the Valley, don't be afraid to get outdoors.
 These four terrific TVA trails offer leafy shade and built-in water features to help you escape the summer sun and cool yourself—naturally.

 Looking for the perfect hiking experience for the whole family?
 You can do no better than this “two-fer” of trails at Cherokee Lake, loved by old and young and everyone in between.

 Trails through TVA’s Small Wild Areas let Valley residents get up close and personal with some of the most exceptional natural resources and scenic views in the region.

 It’s time to lace up those hiking boots, grab your supplies and hit the trail—with both fun and safety in mind!

 Long to stay in the great outdoors, but tent camping just isn't your style?
 Try living it up in a decked-out RV.
 You can have all the comforts of home—including wi-fi—and still get out into nature on TVA campgrounds.